 My own grandfather used to carry a shotgun to school and store it in his locker to go rabbit hunting after school.
 No one thought a thing of it.
 So how did we get from there to absolute insanity, with schools slowly being turned into maximum security facilities?

 As for the cultural connection, it must have something to do with all of the ways we have to communicate with one another these days.
 Anyone with homicidal thoughts can now find and/or learn about others with like thoughts, not to mention witnessing their actions, with only a few mouse clicks or thumb taps (So I’m not such a freak, after all.
 I guess I will just become like so and so, and commit my own mass shooting).
 Add that to an endless amount of violence-depicting fictional media that has otherwise accumulated, and . . .
-And there really isn’t anything that can be done about this aspect without throwing free speech and free press out the window—a trade-off that could ultimately prove much worse than the mass shootings.
+And there really isn’t anything that can be done about this aspect without throwing free speech, free press, and history in general out the window—a trade-off that could ultimately prove much worse than the mass shootings.
 Of course, there are a couple more obvious differences between that time (circa 1918) and the present, and that is a much greater population with ever larger schools.
+Revised 5-30-22

 As for the human nature aspect, humanity now has—for the first time—the ability to take control of its evolution, and do so without implementing any sort of Draconian liberty-crushing measures.
 No amount of chanting to the gods, draconian laws, or piling more guns on top of guns is ever going to stop gun violence, terrorism, or war.
 But if the genetic factors that bring out the worst of our nature can be found and eradicated from the entire human population, it most certainly could not hurt the situation.

 So the long-term plan is, cure the cause of the illness instead of trying to treat all of the symptoms with snake oil and Peptobismo.